andreasvc/disco-dop/docs/params.rst

         :with unknownword: 4, 6, base
         :with other taggers: filename of tagger model
+    :retag: if True, re-tag the training corpus using the external tagger.
     :unknownthreshold: use probabilities of words that occur this number of times or less for unknown words
     :openclassthreshold: add unseen tags for known words when tag rewrites at least this number of words.
 0 to disable.